BadRAM/USB4GC/README.md

 3.4: Place all the yellow and blue wires.

-3.5: Place all the black wires.
+3.5: Place all the black wires. -->

 ### Step 4: Programming

-That Seeeduino Xiao doesn't know how to speak gamecube yet.

 4.1: Go to this github repository's [releases](https://github.com/BadRAM/USB4GCsecret/releases) page and download the latest release's firmware binary.
-It will be named USB4GC_FW_BIN_xx.UF2.
+It will be named USB4GC_FW_xx.UF2.

 4.2: Connect the Xiao to your computer via the USB-C cable.

 4.2: Plug a jumper wire into ground (row 25 is easily accessible) and with the other end, tap the "RST" pad on the Xiao twice.
 The onboard LED should begin to pulsate, and the Seeeduino should appear as a removable storage device on your computer.

-4.3: copy the USB4GC_FW_BIN_xx.UF2 file onto the Xiao.
-If this step is successful, the amber LED should begin to flash steadily.
+4.3: copy the USB4GC_FW_xx.UF2 file onto the Xiao.
+Once this step is successful, the storage device will disconnect and the amber LED on the Xiao will flash quickly.

 ### Step 5: Usage instructions